-I already talked about our adventure ziplining in Cypress Hills, but now it’s time to talk about the part of the trip that lead up to that.
+I already talked about our adventure zip lining in Cypress Hills, but now it’s time to talk about the part of the trip that leads up to that.
 When we decided to head South West I started doing research about that area of Saskatchewan.
 I knew there would be tons of interesting things to see, and boy, was I right!

 It was quite a steep and sudden drop off the one edge!

 A majority of the area has a lot of growth on it, but there was one hill that was still just sand, as seen above.
 It was a lot of fun to trek through the area and see all the different views.
 The area is constantly changing and evolving because of the wind blowing the sand around.